fishdeity/iRO-Missing_Features_Additions/README.md

 ### Non-GPF Types ###
 + **System/**:
-  + **customeffects.lua**: File with custom effects, 17.2 and lvl 200 cards are included.
-    + Requires unidentified_shows_item.zip to be working first.
   + **monster_size_effect_new.lub**: Effects and monster sizes are at their correct size and effect (like illusion turtles are actually small).
-  + **unidentified_shows_item.zip**: Shows what items are without needing magnifier.
-Requires re-run a file every 1-2 weeks to keep working.
+  + **unidentified_shows_item.zip**: Shows what items are without needing magnifier and item glows on some items.
+    + Requires re-run a file every 1-2 weeks to keep working.
 + **backup_of_originals/**: Folder that contains backups of some originals in case wanting to revert back.
 + **tools/** : Folder that contains programs for the installation alternate method.